raakeshkamal/ie_csv_py_sever/README.md

    - Parse each file (skip first row title, use second as header, add `Account_Type` based on filename like 'GIA' or 'ISA').
    - Merge into `db/merged_trading.db` (overwriting any existing data).
    - Extract tickers in the background for unique securities (adds `Ticker` column; may take a few seconds).
-   - Display a success message with embedded interactive graphs: histogram of net monthly contributions and line graph of cumulative portfolio value.
+   - Display a success message with total transactions and date range, plus a "Generate Charts" button.
+4. Click "Generate Charts" to compute and display interactive graphs: histogram of net monthly contributions and line graph of actual portfolio value over time (including price changes).
-4. Upload another batch to regenerate the database and graphs with new data.
+5. Upload another batch to regenerate the database; click "Generate Charts" to update graphs.

 To test merging without the web interface, run:
 ```